Ceres (dwarf planet): Name and symbol

-Piazzi's proposed name for his discovery was Ceres Ferdinandea: Ceres after the Roman goddess of agriculture, whose earthly home, and oldest temple, lay in Sicily; and Ferdinandea in honour of Piazzi's monarch and patron, King FerdinandIII of Sicily.
+Piazzi's proposed name for his discovery was Ceres Ferdinandea: Ceres after the Roman goddess of agriculture, whose earthly home, and oldest temple, lay in Sicily; and Ferdinandea in honour of Piazzi's monarch and patron, King Ferdinand III of Sicily.
 The latter was not acceptable to other nations and was dropped.
 Before von Zach's recovery of Ceres in December 1801, von Zach referred to the planet as Hera, and Bode referred to it as Juno.
 Despite Piazzi's objections, those names gained currency in Germany before the object's existence was confirmed.
 Once it was, astronomers settled on Piazzi's name.